Skip to main content

 How to set up a room for streaming

-A well-organized streaming room is not just a pretty backdrop behind your shoulders.
-It is a working environment, and the quality of your broadcasts depends on it directly.
-Even genuinely interesting content sheds viewers when the frame is dim, the voice rings off bare walls, and the room itself looks like it was assembled by accident the night before going live.
+A well-organized streaming room isn't just a pretty backdrop behind your shoulders.
+It's a workspace.
+And the quality of your broadcasts depends on it directly.
+Genuinely interesting content sheds viewers when the frame is dim, the voice rings off bare walls.
+Caught this in QA last month.
+The room itself looks like it was assembled by accident the night before going live.

 Where to start with your streaming room